spotDL/spotify-downloader/README.md

 ### Announcing spotDL v3

-We rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL.
-The documentation is also a work in progress.
+We rebuilt spotDL from scratch to be faster, simpler, and better than v2 of spotDL.
+Documentation is also a work in progress.

-⚠ We have dropped active development of spotDL v2 due to support and maintainability.
+⚠ We have dropped the active development of spotDL v2 due to support and maintainability.
 No focused efforts will be made to resolve v2 specific issues.

 #### Join the [spotDL discussion](https://github.com/spotDL/spotify-downloader/discussions?discussions_q=category%3AGeneral)!